google/dspl/README.md

 site](https://developers.google.com/public-data/docs/dspltools).

 ## Build and install
-To build the tools, install `minixsv`, then use the `setup.py` script in `tools/dspltools/`.
+To build the tools, install `lxml`, then use the `setup.py` script in `tools/dspltools/`.
 You can use pip to install these:
 ```
 pip install -r tools/dspltools/requirements.txt